rancher/docs/content/k3s/latest/en/cluster-access/_index.md

 weight: 21
 ---

-The kubeconfig file is used to configure access to the Kubernetes cluster.
-It is required to be set up properly in order to access the Kubernetes API such as with kubectl or for installing applications with Helm.
-You may set the kubeconfig by either exporting the KUBECONFIG environment variable or by specifying a flag for kubectl and helm.
+The kubeconfig file stored at `/etc/rancher/k3s/k3s.yaml` is used to configure access to the Kubernetes cluster.
+If you have installed upstream Kubernetes command line tools such as kubectl or helm you will need to configure them with the correct kubeconfig path.
+This can be done by either exporting the `KUBECONFIG` environment variable or by invoking the `--kubeconfig` command line flag.
 Refer to the examples below for details.

 Leverage the KUBECONFIG environment variable: